sfnetworks/sfnetworks_viz/README.md

 ### Some background on how `ggraph` works:

 -   [Layouts](https://ggraph.data-imaginist.com/articles/Layouts.html):
-    Defines how nodes are placed on the plot, so where to put each node.
+    Defines the position of the nodes in the plot.
 -   [Nodes](https://ggraph.data-imaginist.com/articles/Nodes.html): how
     the nodes are represented.
 -   [Edges](https://ggraph.data-imaginist.com/articles/Edges.html): how